Willmore surfaces in spheres via loop groups $I$: generic cases and some examples: Willmore surfaces in

-2. Another interesting type of Willmore surfaces consists of the so-called isotropic (or super-conformal \cite{Bryant1982}) surfaces in $S^4$, which can be lifted to holomorphic or anti-holomorphic curves in the twistor bundle of $S^4$.
-It is well known now ( see \cite{Ejiri1988,Mus1,Mon} for example) that such surfaces of genus $0$, together with minimal surfaces in $\mathbb{R}^4$ with embedded planar ends of genus $0$, provide all the possibilities of Willmore two spheres in $S^4$.
+\item Another interesting type of Willmore surfaces consists of the so-called isotropic (or super-conformal \cite{Bryant1982}) surfaces in $S^4$, which can be lifted to holomorphic or anti-holomorphic curves in the twistor bundle of $S^4$.
+It is well known (\cite{Ejiri1988,Mus1,Mon,BFLPP}) that such surfaces of genus $0$, together with all complete minimal surfaces of genus 0 in $\mathbb{R}^4$ with embedded planar ends, provide all the possibilities of Willmore immersions of two spheres in $S^4$.

-3. It is well-known that minimal surfaces in Riemannian space forms are Willmore surfaces (\cite{Bryant1984,Kusner1989,Wang1998}).
+\item It is well-known that all minimal surfaces in Riemannian space forms can be considered to be Willmore surfaces in some $S^m$ (\cite{Bryant1984,Weiner}).
 These surfaces are basic examples of Willmore surfaces.
 Moreover, they are S-Willmore surfaces, see \cite{Ejiri1988,Ma}.
-It will therefore be particularly of interest and importance to construct non-S-Willmore surfaces.
+It will therefore be of particular interest and importance to construct non-S-Willmore surfaces.